 Needless to say that this kind of translator networks achieve better than deterministic methods, and are in fact used in production translators nowadays.
 Not just that: they can be used not only for translation, for also v.g. for chatbots, by changing the training data: instead of giving pairs of sentences in different languages, just match questions with their answers, or sentences that naturally follow one another.

-The results are better than the current benchmarks,
+results are better than the current benchmarks, including the authors'

-Different methods (right) are compared using the F1 score
+Java source code.
+Different methods (right) are compared using

-but keep in mind this score balances how much is actually
+for details, but keep in mind this score balances how much is actually

 bilingual evaluation understudy (